MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_4.md

 The call back is registered in the call to set_pin_mode_digital_input.

-When a digital input report is received, the callback function is automatically called.
+The callback function is automatically called when a digital input report is received.

 The scope of a callback is only limited by how you wish to use it.
-You may have a single callback function to handle all reports from a single pin_type, or you may have a callback function for each pin.
+You may have a single callback function to handle all reports from a single pin_type or a callback function for each pin.